Hilltop inflation and generation of helical magnetic field: Basic field equations: Setting up the stage

+In this section, we will put forward the complete action for (gravity+matter) system, where the matter fields consist of the inflaton field $\phi$ and the vector potential $A_{\mu}$ associated with the electromagnetic field.
+We will assume that the electromagnetic field can be treated as a test field, while the background geometry and its evolution will be governed by the inflaton field $\phi$.
+The gravitational Lagrangian is taken to be the Ricci scalar and the inflaton field evolves in a potential $V(\phi)$, resembling hilltop inflationary scenario.
+On the other hand, for the electromagnetic field the Lagrangian will of course include the term $F_{\mu \nu}F^{\mu \nu}$.
+But for generation of a primordial magnetic field of significant strength, while maintaining conformal invariance, it is necessary to add an additional term in the Lagrangian, depicting the coupling between the electromagnetic and the inflaton field.
+Thus the complete action for this system takes the following form,

+Here $\epsilon _{\mu \nu \alpha \beta}$ is the completely antisymmetric Levi-Civita tensor defined as, $\epsilon _{\mu \nu \alpha \beta}=\sqrt{-g}[\mu \nu \alpha \beta]$, where $[\mu \nu \alpha \beta]$ is the permutation symbol such that $[0123]=1$.
+The first term corresponds to the Einstein-Hilbert Lagrangian, while the second term is the action for the inflaton field.
+Among the terms in the last line, the first one is the canonical gauge invariant kinetic term for the electromagnetic field and the second term deals with the coupling between the electromagnetic vector potential and the inflaton field with coupling parameter $\bar{\alpha}$ (the dimensionless coupling constant being $\alpha M_{\rm Pl}$).

+Interestingly, the choice of the coupling term between electromagnetic field and the inflaton field is not ad-hoc and can be motivated along the following lines --- During the inflationary epoch, one may expect the universe to inherit additional fundamental fields, e.g., the Kalb-Ramond field, whose presence leads to anomalies in the quantum domain, which can be removed, \'{a} la superstring theory, by a gauge Chern-Simons anomaly cancellation term \cite{Green:1987mn,Majumdar:1999jd} (also see \cite{Garretson:1992vt,Fujita:2015iga,Adshead:2015pva,Adshead:2016iae,Adshead:2018doq}).
+This results into a coupling between the abelian gauge field $A_{\mu}$ and the Kalb-Ramond field, which in four spacetime dimensions reduces to the interaction term considered in \ref{Mag_v1_01}.
+Moreover it turns out that the interaction term is indeed gauge invariant, since under the transformation, $A_{\mu}\rightarrow A_{\mu}+\partial _{\mu}\Psi$ and $\phi \rightarrow \phi$,

+since $\epsilon ^{\mu \nu \alpha \beta}$ is antisymmetric in the $(\mu,\nu)$ indices.
+Therefore, the Lagrangians before and after the gauge transformation differ by a total derivative term and hence they yield identical field equations \cite{gravitation}.

 The above action depends explicitly on three dynamical variables --- (a) the metric $g_{\mu \nu}$; (b) the vector potential $A_{\mu}$ and (c) the scalar field $\phi$.
 Thus we need to vary the action with respect to all of them.
-Variation with respect to $g_{\mu \nu}$ will lead to the energy momentum tensor associated with electromagnetic and scalar field, while variation with respect to $A_{\mu}$ and $\phi$ will lead to respective field equations.
-We start by variation of the above action with respect to the metric, which results in the following energy momentum tensor
+Variation with respect to the metric $g_{\mu \nu}$ will lead to the Einstein's equations, which read,

-The most straightforward check of conformal invariance given the above expression comes from vanishing of the trace of the energy momentum tensor.
-Thus we can immediately check whether or not the above action is conformally invariant simply by computing the trace of the energy momentum tensor written down in \ref{Mag_v1_04}, which yields,

-Thus even with the interaction term, the electromagnetic Lagrangian has retained the conformal invariance.
-As first glance this may appear problematic for generating magnetic fields of sufficient strength, but as we will see, the differential equation for the vector potential will be non-trivially modified in such a manner that significant magnetic field can still be generated.